haiyashah/EmotionalFriendChatBot/README.md

 This is the look of the webpage.

-Sample prompt 1: I am having a great day,
+Sample prompt 1: I am having a great day

 Sample prompt 2: I am having a bad day as I failed my exam.

 This bot will empathise with you and make you feel better.